fibo/graphql-ccxt/README.md

 ## Credits

 Tons of kudos to creators of [GraphQL](https://graphql.org/) and [CCXT](http://ccxt.trade).
-Coders that implemented both are so smart and passionate, for sure a great source of inspiration.
+Coders that designed and implemented both projects are so smart and passionate, they are a great example of the power of _open source_.

 ## Installation